mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 <!--
-  Cas teaches Kip about radio,
+  Cas teaches Kipnu about radio,
     ( It annoys me that Lin is just a background character so far. ) Casra secretly plans with Setre to be taken to Lissa as a martyrdom A sound is broadcast to people with coils, and they start a mutiny against Lissa.
 Lissa and Casra are killed in the action.
     Set mourns over hae.
 Lin is vengeful to Set.
-Kip mourns from a distance, feeling a bit guilty for being an intruder.
+Kipnu mourns from a distance, feeling a bit guilty for being an intruder.
-    Casra says hae last words to them and talks about a better future - Kip is reminded that hae death will be for nothing unless he does something to stop the ice age.
+    Casra says hae last words to them and talks about a better future - Kipnu is reminded that hae death will be for nothing unless he does something to stop the ice age.
-    Kip hears messages about Lif from Holrag and listens to hae fear on the radio.
+    Kipnu hears messages about Liffa from Holrag and listens to hae fear on the radio.

   Interlogue:
     Next day, a boat comes for everyone who is able-bodied and able-minded to help with preparations.
-Kip gets on the boat with a radio and regrets what happened at the Great Pavilion, but feels hopeful for the future with Setre in charge.
-Mel is waiting for him at Shaki Harbor.
+Kipnu gets on the boat with a radio and regrets what happened at the Great Pavilion, but feels hopeful for the future with Setre in charge.
+Melna is waiting for him at Shaki Harbor.

   Thoughts:
   - The reader will be unsatisfied about Casra being killed off.
     - But it's a satisfying death.
   - Is radio that useful?
-    - It will be to listen to Lif who will give instructions for sending a sign of good will
+    - It will be to listen to Liffa who will give instructions for sending a sign of good will
       - A weapon like Holrag would plan to send would be a sign of bad will, and more robots would come later (BOOK 2)
       - Their alternative is for people from all 3 corners of the rim to collaboratively work on a problem and send an ambassador to deliver it.
-        - Mel volunteers
+        - Melna volunteers
         - They can collaborate with telegraph.
 Why is wireless important?
           - Wireless will teach them about far infrared/CO2/Greenhouse effect ???
           - Wireless is how they will keep in contact with the machines instead of destroying them like Holrag
-            - Machines to Mel: "There is more you must learn."
-Mel gets angry and tries to convince them.
-"Give me back my Lif."
+            - Machines to Melna: "There is more you must learn."
+Melna gets angry and tries to convince them.
+"Give me back my Liffa."
-    - Mel will want to know Holrag's plans.
+    - Melna will want to know Holrag's plans.
 -->

 ## Ch11

 "Lin, fetch a listener and some bluekelp," Casra requested.

-Kip was surprised, "What are we doing now?"
+Kipnu was surprised, "What are we doing now?"

 "You wanted to learn about these coils right?
 If we're to change anything in the Great Pavilion, you're going to have to learn how to use them."